“Confess your sins to each other” (James 5:16)

 I have been a selfish being all my life, in practice, though not in principle.
 As a child I was taught what was right, but I was not taught to correct my temper.
 I was given good principles, but left to follow them in pride and conceit.
 Unfortunately an only son (for many years an only child), I was spoiled by my parents, who, though good themselves (my father particularly, all that was benevolent and amiable), allowed, encouraged, almost taught me to be selfish and overbearing, to care for none beyond my own family circle, to think meanly of all the rest of the world, to wish at least to think meanly of their sense and worth compared with my own.
 Such I was, from eight to eight-and-twenty; and such I might still have been but for you, dearest, loveliest Elizabeth!
 What do I owe you!
 You taught me a lesson hard indeed at first, but most advantageous.
 By you I was properly humbled.
 I came to you without a doubt of my reception.
 You showed me how insufficient were all my pretensions to please a woman worthy of being pleased.(Chapter 58)

 From the point of view of Christian spirituality, growth in self-knowledge through the identification and correction of one’s faults (often hidden by self-deception) is one of the most important steps in the spiritual journey.
 St. Teresa of Avila, for example, explains how important it is to spend time in the “cell of self-knowledge” in order to grow in holiness.
 And another great spiritual writer says: “No wonder that reliable self-knowledge is rare, when so few take pains to acquire it.
 And the person we are most interested to deceive is self.
 If we are earnest in undeceiving ourselves, we must be taking real pains to acquire self-knowledge.
 All supernatural principles and all religious manliness are based on genuine, reliable self-knowledge.
 Give that conclusion leave to do its work in your soul, and you will see what a change it will bring about!”
 (F.W.
 Faber, Spiritual Conferences, as edited).
+And in that great devotional classic, The Imitation of Christ, esteemed by Catholics and Protestants alike, we find this admonition: “Turn thine eyes back upon thyself….
+In judging others, a man labors in vain, often errs, and easily sins; but in judging and looking into himself, he always labors with fruit.”
 This idea deserves to be explored further from the specific point of view of Anglican spirituality.
 But simply put, this acquisition of self-knowledge is necessary because of our secret attachments to false ways of seeing things that nurture our pride, our self-love, and prejudice.

 What an enormous change genuine self-knowledge brought about in the lives of Elizabeth and Darcy!
 Humility is a foundational virtue in Christianity that counteracts pride (“God exalts the humble”), and it is humility that softened the hearts of Elizabeth and Darcy and made them more capable of realizing their profound love for each other.
 Moreover, the confession of one’s faults is a quasi-religious act closely associated with Christianity.
 As Julie Rattey observes in an essay on Jane Austen’s literary spirituality, “The famous conversation between Darcy and Elizabeth near the end of Pride and Prejudice…is as much a confession of sins as it is a profession of love.”
 In short, who can fail to see the themes of repentance and redemption in Elizabeth’s and Darcy’s mutual confessions?
 And often overlooked is Darcy’s prayer for God’s blessings upon Elizabeth at the most crucial moment in the novel, there at the very end of Darcy’s letter to Elizabeth, the one he wrote to her after her rejection of his marriage proposal.